sl-sh-dev/sl-sh/README.md

 These macros will work on either a vector or a pair made into a proper list (cons list).
 Use these in preference to the vector/list specific versions when possible (ie first vs car).
-NOTE: list on this tables can be a vector or a list.
+NOTE: list on this table can be a vector or a list.

 Form | Args | Type | description
 -----|------|------|------------